FreskyZ/fine/docs/ipv6.md

 - etc. by the way, interface, addr and route information comes from https://man.archlinux.org/man/rtnetlink.7

-run docker compose up and run remote akari shell in this project, and run ip a get something like this
+run docker compose up and run remote akari shell in this project, and run ip a get something like this UPDATE at the time of writing, the compose project has 2 services using compose project default bridge network, corresponds to interface 77 and 78, add a compose run'd container, which corresponds to interface 80

 ```
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000